JuliaDynamics/Attractors.jl/docs/src/examples.md

 length.(values.(attractors_cont)) # number of attractors at each step
 ```

 Now we aggregate.
-We do not care which particular non-extinction state the system settles
+We do this, because we do not care which particular non-extinction state
-into — only whether the species survives at all.
-So we featurize each attractor by whether
+the system settles into — only whether the species survives at all.
+So we featurize each
-it is the extinction state using the following featurizer:
+attractor by whether it is the extinction state using the following featurizer:
 ```@example MAIN
-is_extinction(A; threshold = 0.02) = mean(sum(Array(p)) for p in A) < threshold
+is_extinction(A) = mean(sum(Array(p)) for p in A) < 0.02
 biomass_featurizer = A -> SVector(Float64(is_extinction(A)))
 ```
 We can group the attractors that share similar features with pretty much any [`GroupingConfing`](@ref), here we use